DGBQ/HubitatProjects-Public/README.md

 - Follow Hubitat conventions and include clear, well-commented code.
 - Review the 📄 Contributing Guide for process and style rules.

-> Response times for reviews or merges may vary, but all thoughtful contributions are read and appreciated.
-And yes, Ollie may supervise your work too—he gives it a solid 3 out of 5 dramatic flops.
+> 🟡Please note that response times for reviews or merges may vary due to personal
+>  and professional commitments, but all thoughtful contributions will be read and
+> appreciated.
+And yes, Ollie may supervise your work too—he gives it a solid 3 out of
+>  5 dramatic flops.

+> 💡 Tip: Respecting attribution helps keep open-source projects like this thriving,
+> and it’s always fun to see how others experiment and build upon these drivers.

 ---